Heart of Steel (Tvorchi song): Background and composition

-According to the band, the song warns about the dangers of nuclear warfare.
-In an interview, the band alluded to the purpose of the Eurovision Song Contest's creation as one of the inspirations for the song, saying that "we looked into the past of this contest.
+According to the duo, the song warns about the dangers of nuclear warfare.
+In an interview, the duo alluded to the purpose of the Eurovision Song Contest's creation as one of the inspirations for the song, saying, "we looked into the past of this contest.
 [The Eurovision Song Contest] was created after the Second World War to unite Europe.
 Today, while some are playing with nuclear threats, our people with steel hearts are protecting all of Europe."
 The song has a message of not giving up in the face of adversity, with a powerful beginning to symbolize the message.
 In the official music video for the song, a portal between reality and an afterlife is prominently featured, with the band saying that humanity chooses what awaits them for the future.

 Production

-Band member Andrii Hutsuliak started writing "Heart of Steel" in 2022, during the Siege of Azovstal.
-After watching videos of the Ukrainian army defending the steel and iron works in Azovstal, he was inspired to write a song based on the determination of not giving up the area.
+Tvorchi member Andrii Hutsuliak started writing "Heart of Steel" in 2022, during the siege of Mariupol.
+After watching videos of the Ukrainian army defending the Azovstal Iron and Steel Works, he was inspired to write a song based on the determination of not giving up the area.